Subscribe to the RSS Feed

 Demo Party

-Celebrating it’s sixth year running, the LayerOne Demo Party is back again for another year of awesome demos!
+The LayerOne Demo Party is back again for another year of awesome demos!
 Demos are a combination of programming challenge, artwork, and music.
 You’re given specific hardware with any number of restrictions – code size, available memory, processor speed.
 Your goal is to output audio and video that pushes the limits of what is considered possible with such limited hardware.
+You can purchase a kit to solder your own Demo Board from Tindie while supplies last!

 • LayerOne Demo Board: Create a fantastic audio/video experience using a LayerOne Demo Board!